Lumunix/Domain/README.md

 2. [Install Docker/Compose](https://docs.docker.com/compose/install/).
 You must have Docker and Compose installed.

-3. In the directory you downloaded the project, open command line or terminal and run the following command `docker compose up`.
+3. In the directory you downloaded the project, open terminal and run the following command `docker compose up`.

 4. You should now be able to go to your web browser and view the site [Here](http://127.0.0.1:4000/)